 With my severe IBS, my waist diameter can change by several inches in the course of a day, sometimes in as little as an hour.
 It can be caused by a food that was safe yesterday and isn't safe today, stress, or even a bad smell.
 This makes it extremely difficult for me to wear pants or skirts with a fixed waistband.
 What fits me in the morning could be excruciating in the afternoon, or falling off me by the end of the day.
 Stretchy is fine, but anything in a nicer woven fabric was a No-No, until now.

 I tried wrap skirts and I find that they tend to slip about too much for my taste, and don't twirl the way I like.
 Drawstring skirts I found to be bunchy and ugly.
-So I came up with my own solution!
+So I came up with two different closure options!

 Available in a wide variety of fabrics (wool, flannel, gauze, silk, ect).